DominicSchiller/osmi-module-security-and-web-applications-project/README.md

 ## URLS & Accounts

+### Frontend

+The Frontend can be accessed via http://localhost:8787

 ### Keycloak

-The Keycloak can be access via http://localhost:8181
+The Keycloak can be accessed via http://localhost:8181

 | Username     | Password | Bemerkung                                                   |